Post-Op Pain Can be a Beast

 Furthermore, the study encouraged awareness of the effects of frequent cannabis use on anesthesia.
 Simply put, it causes complications.
 The study advised users to abstain from cannabis use for a couple weeks prior to surgery.
 This is in order to mitigate risk factors.
 This can be tough if you use cannabis to treat your condition.
 But, it’s important – complications with anesthesia can be dangerous or cause pain during the operation from waking too early, which is the last thing you want.

 Battle Royale: Cannador, Cannabis, and Opioids

 So what’s the best option for post-op pain?
 You may want to avoid cannabis pre-op but does that mean it isn’t suitable for post-op pain management?

 A study in 2006 from Imperial College London found that a whole plant (cannabis) extract, Cannador, was effective at reducing post-operative pain.
 Researchers gave a small group of patients 5 mg, another 10, and a final 15 mg.
 The highest dose was incredibly effective in treating pain.
 Still, it had some small side effects like nausea and elevated heart rate.
 Just half of those with the 10 mg dose required additional pain relief.
 All patients on 5 mg asked for more pain relief.
 Only 25 percent of those on 15 mg asked for further pain relief.

 Cannabis works with the endocannabinoid system to reduce inflammation, and therefore decrease pain.
-A study in 2010 found that opioids may not work as well as we think in reducing pain, and in fact, 2 to 10 percent of those who have taken prescription opioids post-op go on to experience chronic pain.
+A study published in PLoS One in 2010 found that opioids may not work as well as we think in reducing pain, and in fact, 2 to 10 percent of those who have taken prescription opioids post-op go on to experience chronic pain.
 The study pointed to the endocannabinoid system’s presence in the spinal cord for communicating pain relief and reduced inflammation, once triggered by cannabinoids from cannabis.
 Already, more and more patients are looking to cannabis and its trusty array of cannabinoids for post-op pain relief.

 At the end of the day, your comfort and preferences should come into play.
 With the opioid epidemic sweeping North America, it’s becoming increasingly common for patients to debate the merits of prescription drugs versus the downsides.